When businesses change hands

 Each of the following is a transferable instrument:

-- an agreement (an enterprise agreement approved by FWA, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006, and an old industrial relations agreement)
+- an agreement (an enterprise agreement approved by the Fair Work Commission, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006, and an old industrial relations agreement)

 - a workplace determination